Details emerge in crime spree that ended in deadly shootout with San Jose police

 The following day, police said the suspect committed two more robberies, one on the Peninsula and on Coleman Road in San Jose.

-On Wednesday, an automatic license plate reader located the stolen Corvette and officers engaged in a brief pursuit.
+Joseph said one of their automatic license plate readers located the stolen Corvette on Wednesday and officers engaged in a brief pursuit.
 Officers lost track of the sports car before finding it unoccupied.

 Around 2 p.m., officers responded to a dealership on Capitol Expressway following reports of a carjacking.
-Joseph said Husein brandished a firearm at an employee and stole a green Chevrolet Corvette.
+Joseph said Husein brandished a firearm at a dealership employee and stole a green Chevrolet Corvette.

 A San Jose Police Department helicopter monitored the Corvette as it traveled more than 40 miles to Hollister in San Benito County.
 Deputies with the San Benito Sheriff's Office located the vehicle and engaged in a slow speed pursuit, which ended when the vehicle became disabled.